HemoCell Getting Started

 Note

-These are minimal requirements, avoid OpenMPI 2.0.X as in our experience it introduces memory leaks.
+The currently tested versions are listed.
+Older/newer versions might work as well.
+Avoid OpenMPI 2.0.X as in our experience it introduces memory leaks.

-On Ubuntu 16.04 most of these dependencies can be installed by running:
+On Ubuntu 24.04 these dependencies can be installed by running:

 sudo apt-get install -y \